 These following entities are exempted from claiming tax deductions under Section 80TTB of Income Tax Act –

 Nonetheless, one must remember that senior citizens cannot claim deductions on interest accrued on types of deposits.
-Ideally, interest accrued on savings account held with a banking institution, a post office or a co-operative society can be claimed as tax deduction under this section of ITA.
+Ideally, interest accrued on savings account held with a banking institution, a post office or a cooperative society can be claimed as tax deduction under this section of Income Tax Act.

-Furthermore, if any senior citizen decides to choose the Alternative Tax Regime that comes under the purview of Section 115BAC, deductions under Sec 80TTB is unavailable from AY 2021-22.
+Furthermore, if any senior citizen decides to choose the Alternative Tax Regime that comes under the purview of Section 115BAC, deductions under Sec 80TTB is unavailable from FY 2022-23.

 Eligible entities can claim deductions under Section 80TTB of Income Tax Act, 1961 by simply filing their income tax returns.
 However, before doing so, they must include the interest income generated from different deposit account into their aggregate income in a fiscal year.